PaddlePaddle/docs/docs/design/network/deep_speech_2.md

 5. Build KenLM **language model** (5-gram) for beam search decoder:
    - Use KenLM toolkit.
    - Prepare the corpus & train the model.
-   - Create infererence interfaces (for Task 6).
+   - Create inference interfaces (for Task 6).
 6. Develop a **beam search decoder** with CTC + LM + WORDCOUNT:
    - Beam search with CTC.
    - Beam search with external custom scorer (e.g. LM).